Bed Bugs in Student Accommodation

 What you can do about bed bugs

-As soon as you suspect there are bed bugs alert someone.
-The landlord, agent or the university staff.
+As soon as you suspect there are bed bugs, alert your landlord, agent or the university staff.
 The important thing is not to be embarrassed.
 It is likely that they were there before you arrived and a combined effort is needed to get rid of them.
-We recommend doing the following before you unpack your belongings-
+We recommend doing the following before you unpack your belongings:

-- Mattress Protectors – A mattress protector especially designed to inhibit bed bugs is always a good idea for student accommodation.
+- Using a mattress protector especially designed to inhibit bed bugs is always a good idea for student accommodation.

 Treatment of bed bugs

-Before a treatment is conducted we recommend that the following preparation is done before the technician arrives.
+Before a treatment is conducted the following preparation is recommended.
 Bed sheets and curtains must be removed & washed.
 The rooms to be treated must be vacuumed and cleaned.
 Drawers and wardrobes must be emptied and the clothes only reintroduced to the rooms once they have been washed or tumble dried.
 Treatment will fail if the room is full of clutter.
 Clear out any toys, books, boxes, CDs, posters etc. Be careful not to put any of these objects into other rooms as you may spread the infestation.
 Objects in the room that cannot be either washed, tumble dried or sprayed with the insecticide (books, shoes, cd’s, dvd’s etc) must be put in a freezer overnight.

 Our technicians will use a residual insecticide sprayed onto the floors, walls, ceilings and the bed frames and mattresses.